qedpi/novelty-project/habits-project.md

 ### Aesthetics
 * Read, ponder, and clearly enunciate two poems
 * >= 30 mins musc: learn a new song each day & play some old ones, cooling down between them
+* predict punchlines of jokes on late night shows

 ### Journaling
 * Journal for 10 mins a day: ideation